History of rail transport in Algeria: The network in the first decade after independence

 On January 16, 1963, the French National Railway Company in Algeria, created in 1959, became the Société nationale des chemins de fer algériens (retaining the same acronym SNCFA).

 After independence the new SNCFA inherited a fairly dense, heterogeneous, and partly obsolete network.
 It also needed to "Algerianize" its workforce to hastily replace French-born railway workers, mainly executives, who had left Algeria.
 In 1963, the full Algerian operation of the network took place thanks to a few engineers and supervisors who met this challenge.
 However, that year, passenger and freight traffic represented only 68% and 51% respectively compared to 1960.

-A ore train, pulled by a SNCFA Alsthom 6-BE-2 locomotive, at Oued Keberit station in 1967.
+An ore train, pulled by a SNCFA Alsthom 6-BE-2 locomotive, at Oued Keberit station in 1967.

 For an entire decade, from 1962 to 1972, the SNCFA focused on maintaining its lines and equipment.
 During this period, narrow-gauge lines were closed either for economic reasons or due to difficulties in maintenance or renewal of rolling stock.
-The notable exception was the extension of the Annaba to Tébessa line in 1966, covering a length of 110 km to the Djebel Onk phosphate mine.
+The notable exception was the extension of the Annaba-Tébessa line in 1966, covering a length of 110 km to the Djebel Onk phosphate mine.

-A passenger train leaving Algiers station, pulled by a diesel-electric locomotive of type 060-DC, in the 1960s.
+A freight train, hauled by an 060-DD class diesel-electric locomotive, at Chlef station in 1985.

 A regional train excursion on the SNTF Fiat ZZN 200 railcar, equivalent to the FS ALn 668.

 French railway equipment was retained for about ten years.
 It began to be gradually replaced from 1972 onwards: